-Dr. Craig joined the company in September 2008, with an annual base salary of \$275,000.
-His target bonus rate is 25 percent of his base salary.
+Dr. Craig joined the company in September 2008, with an annual base salary of \$275,000 and a target bonus rate of 25% of his base salary.
+In January 2010, we increased Dr. Craig's target bonus from 25% to 30% of his base salary, beginning with the 2010 fiscal year, to increasingly align his compensation to corporate success.

-Mr. Stratton joined the company in February 2007, with an annual base salary of \$220,000.
-In February 2008, we increased Mr. Stratton's annual base salary to \$250,000 in recognition of contributions made the prior year and because he assumed additional responsibilities in early 2008.
-His target bonus rate is 20 percent of his base salary.
+Mr. Stratton joined the company in February 2007, with an annual base salary of \$220,000 and a target bonus rate of 20% of his base salary.
+In February 2008, we increased Mr. Stratton's annual base salary to \$250,000 in recognition of contributions made on behalf of the company and because he had assumed additional responsibilities in early 2008.
+In January 2010, we increased Mr. Stratton's annual base salary to \$275,000 in recognition of contributions made on behalf of the company and job scope.
+In January 2010, we also increased Mr. Stratton's target bonus rate from 20% to 30% of his base salary, beginning with the 2010 fiscal year, to increasingly align his compensation to corporate success.